gpm22/ossu-projects/Computer Networking - A Top-Down Approach/chapter_2_exercises.md

 **R18.
 What is the HOL blocking issue in HTTP/1.1?
 How does HTTP/2 attempt to solve it?**

+The HOL (Head of Line) blocking happens when a bigger object blocks the smaller objects to be sent.

+To solve it, HTTP/2 uses frame interleaving, which consists in breaking each message into small frames, and interleaving the request and response messages on the same TCP connection.

 **R19.
 Is it possible for an organization’s Web server and mail server to have exactly the same alias for a hostname (for example, foo.com)?
 What would be the type for the RR that contains the hostname of the mail server?**

 **R20.
 Look over your received e-mails, and examine the header of a message sent from a user with a .edu e-mail address.
 Is it possible to determine from the header the IP address of the host from which the message was sent?
 Do the same for a message sent from a Gmail account.**